DavidKorrigan/cybersecurity/proof_of_concepts/headers/readme.md

     - HttpOnly=true
     - SameSite=None

-Cookie is only sent to the Webhook via HTTP request.
+Cookie is only sent to the Webhook via server side HTTP request.
 ### Scenario 11 - HTTP Request - External link - HttpOnly=true
 Link to the Webhook